makerdao/mips/MIP45/mip45.md

 #### `Clipper.kick` performs several checks and actions:
 - checks that the caller is authorized (only the `Dog` or governance may call `Clipper.kick`)
-- checks that liquidations are enabled in the three-stage circuit breaker
+- checks that liquidations are enabled in the four-stage circuit breaker
 - increments a counter and assigns a unique numerical `id` to the new auction
 - inserts the `id` into a list tracking active auctions
 - creates a structure to record the parameters of the auction; this includes: